-The Authority is committed to meet all standards and to produce high quality water for you.
+The Authority is committed to meeting all standards and to produce high quality water for you.
 Since the opening of our water treatment plant in December of 1992, the quality of the water has vastly improved.
-MVWA is proud to report that during 2021, the water provided by the Mohawk Valley Water Authority (MVWA) meets or surpasses all Federal and New York State Drinking Water Standards.
+Unfortunately, MVWA had a violation of the Stage 2 Disinfection Byproducts Rule in 2022 at one site near the former county airport in Oriskany in May and August of 2022.
+This issue was brought back into compliance by our November 2022 required sampling.
 We continually strive to educate our customers on the balance between advanced technologies affording lower detection limits versus the meaning of a detection.
 While "absolute zero" is the public's perception of safe water, it must be understood that number simply does not exist.
 As improved methodologies for analytical testing continues to lower detection levels, analytes previously reported as non-detectable may now have a value associated with them.
 This does not necessarily equate to an increased risk to public health.
 Further, costs associated with treatment and technologies to meet these low levels can be extremely high, and a cost-benefit analysis must be conducted to demonstrate that the financial burdens provide an added benefit to water customers.